Experience Lodges

 Length: 40km from the chalet to the top of the pass.

-Day 4 - Col De Madeline
+Day 4 - Col De Madeleine

 This is the only ride that requires a shuttle to start, but is well worth it.
 Wind your way up the side of the mountain to the 1,980-meter summit of Col De Madeline.
 The remoteness of the pass will take center stage.
 Today it’s just you and the road less traveled.